MarginaliaSearch/docs.marginalia.nu/content/1_overview/05_system_overview.md

 For each index node, two services are run, an index-service, and an executor-service.
 The index-service is responsible for indexing data, and the executor-service is responsible for executing control tasks.
 The two services are run in separate Docker containers, but are tightly coupled.

+(Note: As of 2025-07-23, the executor service is removed and the index service has taken over its responsibilities)

 Nodes self-configure upon start-up.
 The default docker-compose file will start with two nodes, but more can be added by editing the docker-compose file.

 Index nodes are configurable in the control interface.
 You can configure them to be included or excluded from answering queries, and whether to retain intermediate data or not.